-IEEE Standards Sponsor Chairs, Vice Chairs, Treasurers, and Sponsor liaison representatives shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.
+Standards Committee Chairs, Vice Chairs, Secretaries, Treasurers, and liaison representatives shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.
 All officers of IEEE-SA Standards Board Standards Coordinating Committees shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.

 The IEEE-SA shall maintain the authoritative database of participants in the development of standards.
 Such database shall be maintained by the Secretary of the IEEE-SA Standards Board.

-Chairs, Vice Chairs, and Treasurers of IEEE standards working groups developing standards under the individual method shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.
-Designees (those designated to manage the Sponsor ballot) in the IEEE Standards Sponsor individual ballot process shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.
+Chairs, Vice Chairs, Secretaries, and Treasurers of IEEE standards working groups developing standards under the individual method shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.
+Designees (those designated to manage the Standards Association ballot) in the IEEE Standards Association individual ballot process shall be members of IEEE-SA and shall also be either IEEE members of any grade, except Student grade, or IEEE affiliates.

 Officers of IEEE standards working groups developing standards under the entity method shall be representatives of Advanced Entity Members of the IEEE-SA.
-Designees (those designated to manage the Sponsor ballot) in the IEEE Standards Sponsor entity ballot process shall be representatives of Advanced Entity Members.
+Designees (those designated to manage the Standards Association ballot) in the IEEE Standards Association entity ballot process shall be representatives of Advanced Entity Members.

 Every entity observing a project within an IEEE-SA entity standards working group is required to be at least a Basic Entity Member of IEEE-SA, and only Advanced Entity Members can contribute and hold voting privileges.
 Entity nonmembers may observe at one IEEE-SA entity standards working group meeting per project.